-- Transcripts must be sent to AAPI from all US and Canadian graduate institutions you listed in your application.
-We cannot process your application without receiving all of your transcripts.
+- Transcripts must be sent to AAPI from all US and English-speaking Canadian institutions where you earned or will earn a graduate degree.
+We cannot process your application without receiving these transcripts.

 - Transcripts must be original.
 Transcripts that are photocopied, faxed, on file at a career center or Interfolio, etc. are not accepted.